fdev/mapitout/README.md

+**This is a public copy of the MapItOut web application (https://mapitout.iamsterdam.com), stripped from the logo's, links, FAQ and the Tutorial video.
+This repository can be cloned and used by other parties.**

 ![MapItOut logo](/docs/logo.png)

 MapItOut is a tool to calculate how far you can travel with certain types of transport within Amsterdam and its surrounding cities/municipalities.
 It also shows POIs such as educational institutes.